7 Reasons Why You’ll Continue To Fail As A Niche Marketer

 3. You Continue To Ignore Your Mailing List

-Throughout 2016, you published countless new blog posts that generated thousands of visitors to your niche website.
+You might have already published countless new blog posts that generated thousands of visitors to your niche website.

 But only a handful subscribed to your mailing list.